-The project will not result in an increase in demand on the public schools system.
+The project will not result in an increase in demand on the public schools' system as the proposal will not increase development.
 The project site is located within the Orland Unified School District.
 It is concluded that there is no impact from the project.